harshabayyaram/Movie-Booking-FULLSTACK/Readme.txt

-# To run in development
+# To run in development good

 Process to run the project